jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 - A deduplicated byte-arena, which contains bytes rearranged in such a ways that all the original byte sequences pointed to by the original pointers are maintained.
-This deduplicated arena _always_ has less bytes than the original one, by design
+This deduplicated arena _always_ has less bytes than the original arena, by design

 - A list of offsets into the deduplicated arena, such that the Nth pointer in the input and the output point to a place in their respective arenas